Mixed Property in Divorce

 In some cases, the Texas Family Code allows a party to file a claim for reimbursement.
 In other words, they can seek compensation for using their separate property to pay for their spouse’s separate liabilities or community debts, or using community property to pay for their spouse’s separate liabilities.
 Claims for reimbursement cannot be pursued for living expenses, child support or spousal maintenance, or for nominal amounts.Speak to a Knowledgeable Dallas Attorney About Your Divorce

 The division of assets can be one of the most challenging aspects of ending a marriage, and, when parties mingle separate and joint assets, it can be especially difficult.
 If you have concerns regarding mixed property in divorce, it is in your best interest to seek the advice of an attorney.
 The knowledgeable Dallas lawyers of McClure Law Group have ample experience handling complicated divorce matters, and, if we represent you, we will employ our skills and resources to help you seek the best result possible under the facts of your case.
-Our primary office is in Dallas, and we regularly meet with clients at our Collin-County office in Plano.
 We represent people in divorce proceedings in Dallas, Rockwall, Fort Worth, Frisco, Irving, McKinney, Richardson, and Garland.
 We also help parties with family-law matters in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can contact us through our online form or by calling 214.692.8200 to set up a meeting.